Rabios/Rabios/README.md

 ## What games you made?
 See [here](https://rabios.itch.io) for more info.

-Also i'm prototyping a rhythm game,And will work on bullet hell game soon.
+Also i'm prototyping a rhythm game that will release soon,And will work on bullet hell game soon.

 ## What do you use to make games?